You can enable Microsoft virtualization-based security (VBS) on existing virtual machines for supported Windows guest operating systems.

 Enabling VBS is a process that involves first enabling VBS in the virtual machine then enabling VBS in the guest OS.

-The virtual machine must have been created using hardware version 14 or later, UEFI firmware, and one of the following supported guest operating systems:
+Using Intel CPUs for VBS requires vSphere 6.7 or later.
+The virtual machine must have been created using hardware version 14 or later and one of the following supported guest operating systems:

 - Windows 10 (64 bit) or later releases

 - Windows Server 2016 (64 bit) or later releases